-- 1. It is CMHA's policy to only admit qualified applicants6. - 2.
+- 1. It is CMHA's policy to only admit qualified applicants67. - 2.
 An applicant is qualified if he or she meets all of the following criteria: - a.
 Is a family as defined in Section XV of this policy; - b.
 Meets the HUD requirements on citizenship or immigration status; - c.
-Has an Annual Income (as defined in Section XII of this document) at the time of admission that does not exceed the income limits (maximum incomes by family size established by HUD) posted in CMHA offices.
+Has an Annual Income (as defined in Section XII of this document) at the time of admission that does not exceed the income limits (maximum incomes by family size established by HUD) posted in CMHA offices. - d.
+Provides documentation of Social Security numbers for all family members; and - e.
+Meets or exceeds the Applicant Selection Criteria set forth in Section II.
+G. of these policies; - f.
+Has the legal capacity to execute a Lease.